 •For copper connections, determine if a crossover cable was used when a straight-through was required or the reverse.
 Enable auto-MDIX on the switch, or replace the cable.
 See Table 2-1 for recommended Ethernet cables.

 Verify that both sides have link.
-A single broken wire or a shutdown port can cause one side to show link even though the other side does not have link.
+A single broken wire or one shutdown port can cause one side to show link, but the other side does not have link.

-A port LED that is on does not guarantee that the cable is fully functional.
+A port LED does not guarantee that the cable is fully functional.
 The cable might have encountered physical stress that causes it to function at a marginal level.
 If the port LED does not turn on:

 •Connect the cable from the switch to a known good device.